MicrosoftDocs/VBA-Docs/api/Excel.Application.ConstrainNumeric.md

 ## Remarks

-This property is available only if you're using Microsoft Windows for Pen Computing.
+This property is available only if you are using Microsoft Windows for Pen Computing.
 If you try to set this property under any other operating system, an error occurs.

 ## Example